IDMNYU/InteractiveInstallation_Spring19_Bennett/Puzzle_2_SoundSampler.md

 * MSP Tutorial 3: Playback with loops
 * MSP Tutorial 6: Record and Play Aiff's
 * Max tutorial 19: Timing

+* submit your patch to your github repo label as FirstName_P2.maxpat